Claude Cowork for accounting firms: secure books, close, and tax work for Canadian CPAs

 How do the confidentiality and client-data guardrails work?

 According to Anthropic’s deployment guidance, the core guardrail is least privilege: scope Cowork to one client’s working folder, never the whole client drive.
 Classify what is allowed in (working documents for the active engagement) and what stays out (tax identifiers and client data beyond the scoped folder).
 Keep a CPA reviewing anything filed.
-Cowork runs in an isolated virtual machine, but prompts still reach Anthropic, so scope is the control that limits exposure.
+Cowork runs in an isolated environment on Anthropic’s servers for remote sessions, or in an isolated virtual machine on the member’s device for local sessions, but prompts still reach Anthropic, so scope is one control among several: also disable unneeded web, connector and MCP access, and require approval for consequential write actions.

-The mistake I flag most often is scope.
+The first thing I check is scope.
 When a firm connects the agent to the entire client drive, a single task can read every client’s books.
-Scope it to the active engagement and most of the risk disappears.
+Scope it to the active engagement and the file-exposure risk drops sharply, though prompt-injection, connector and web-access risk remain.

 Field note.
-A first-person field observation: in the firm pilots I’ve run, the first thing I change is access.
+The first thing I change is access.
 I’ve seen a bookkeeper point an agent at a drive that held every client’s working papers.
 We scoped it to one engagement folder, and the workflow that felt reckless became routine.
 The work’s identical; the exposure isn’t.

 The policy is the other half.
 A short rule set, the kind we cover in our guide on what belongs in an AI acceptable use policy, names the approved tool, the data that may go in, and who may run it.
 I pair the policy with a technical review so the scope survives contact with a real busy season.

-Ask us to scope your pilot → Fusion Computing pairs that with a cybersecurity review so the practice has a defensible position.
+Fusion Computing pairs that policy work with a cybersecurity review so the practice has a defensible position.

 The oversight gap for CPA file documentation and CRA audits

-According to Anthropic, Claude Cowork stores its conversation history locally on each user’s computer, outside audit logs, the Compliance API, and data exports.
+According to Anthropic, Claude Cowork stores local-session conversation history on each user’s computer, where it is not subject to Anthropic’s standard data retention policies and cannot be centrally managed or exported by admins.
+Cowork activity is captured in the Compliance API, and Enterprise admins can retrieve local-session content through it in beta.
 For a CPA firm it matters: file documentation standards and CRA audit trails both assume the firm can reconstruct how a number was reached.
 Team and Enterprise owners can stream Cowork events to a SIEM through OpenTelemetry, which Anthropic notes does not replace audit logging for compliance.
+Cowork exports the full text of user prompts by default, along with tool parameters, file paths and user email addresses, so configure filtering or redaction at the collector and set SIEM access and retention before enabling export.

 According to Anthropic’s guidance on using Cowork on Team and Enterprise plans, the local history “is not subject to Anthropic’s standard data retention policies and cannot be centrally managed or exported by admins.”

 Field note.
 When I walk a partner through the oversight gap, I open the local Cowork history on the demo machine and ask who else can see it.
 Nobody can.
-I have not yet met a practice whose file-documentation procedure contemplated a transcript that lives on one bookkeeper’s laptop, and that is the record a CRA reviewer will ask about.
+Few file-documentation procedures contemplate a transcript that lives on one bookkeeper’s laptop.
+CRA requires records detailed enough to recreate the transaction trail from supporting documents through to the summarized accounts, so preserve the AI-assisted working papers the engagement needs.

 “Partners ask me whether Cowork can run the month-end close.
 It can draft it.
 The close still belongs to the CPA who signs it, and the practices that hold that line get the speed without the file-review problem.”